UNC-Libraries/SCTS-Documentation/Finding Aids in ArchivesSpace.md

 ### Subjects

 Subjects (```<subject>```, ```<geogname>```, ```<genreform>```) are the finding aid's topical subject headings.
 Adding subject headings is similar to adding agent links.

+Need tips to create good subject headings?
+There's <a href="https://github.com/UNC-Libraries/SCTS-Documentation/blob/main/Descriptive%20Elements.md#access-points">documentation</a> for that!

 **Pro tip:** You can add more Subjects by clicking the "Add Subject" button in the top right corner OR the "+" at the bottom of the "Subjects" section.
 You might have to hover to see the "+" at the bottom.